sonia-auv/documentation/docs/user/environment.md

 ## Dry_test

-1. connect to the babe with the `babe` command
+1. connect to the babe with the `babe` command.
-2. start the auv system with the `sa` command
+2. start the auv system with the `sa` command.
+3. open a new terminal and connect to the babe.
-3. start the vision with the `sv` command
+4. start the vision with the `sv` command.
+5. open a new terminal and change the current target with `swap_babe` command.
-4. start the telemetry for a dry_test with the `dry_test` command
+6. start the telemetry for a dry_test with the `dry_test` command.
+7. execute the dry_test.

+## test on the jetson

+1. connect to the babe with the `babe` command.
+2. start the auv system with the `sa` command.
+3. open a new terminal and connect to the babe.
+4. start the vision with the `sv` command.
+5. open a new terminal and connect to the jetson with the `jetson` command.
+6. start the system on the jetson with the `sj` command.
+7. open a new terminal and change the current target with `swap_babe` command.
+6. start the telemetry for the test with the `pool` command.
-5. execute the dry_test
+7. execute the test.